Deepankan/feed-products/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby version: ruby 2.5.0p0

-* System dependencies

-* Configuration

-* Database creation
+* Database creation: rake db:create

-* Database initialization
+* Database initialization: rake db:migration && rake db:seed

-* How to run the test suite
+* Thing to be improved

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+   1. Better UI
+   2. Role and authorization
+   3. Validation
+   4. Parse the file from url
+   5. Read email automatically and run job to parse file.

 * ...